-Papa Ganja’s promise is to provide access to the highest quality tested marijuana with the most professional customer experience in the market today.
+Papa Ganja’s promise is to provide safe access to the highest quality tested marijuana with the most professional customer experience in the market today.

 Members continually comment that they are amazed when they find out some of the best marijuana for them is quite often not the weed with the highest THC content possible.
 Lab testing values provide you with the ability to find the right balanced product for you.
 Lower THC values can offer the ability to consume your legal marijuana in a more balanced and effective manner.
 It is important for each member find a legal marijuana store to try a variety of different THC ranges, not just the highest possible one they can find.
 Each strain is certainly different and the terpenes associated with that strain, in addition to the THC, can make for a better, more informed selection, ultimately leading to a more therapeutic choice and better living.

 TetraHydroCannabinol is a psychoactive compound contained in Cannabis, which contributes to the euphoric, or “high” feeling that is generally associated with its use by most patients.
 THC has analgesic (pain relieving) effects, neuroprotective and anti-inflammatory qualities, helps stimulate appetite, relieves nausea, and also contributes to other beneficial effects.